-The Fanatec GT2 European Series Pro-Am Drivers' title will be awarded to the driver(s) competing in the Pro-Am category who has(have) scored the highest number of points taking into consideration the points obtained from the Races which have taken place.
+The Fanatec GT2 European Series powered by Pirelli Pro-Am Drivers' title will be awarded to the driver(s) competing in the Pro-Am category who has(have) scored the highest number of points taking into consideration the points obtained from the Competitions which have taken place.

-The Fanatec GT2 European Series Am Drivers' title will be awarded to the driver(s) competing in the Am category who has(have) scored the highest number of points, taking into consideration the points obtained from the Races which have taken place.
+The Fanatec GT2 European Series powered by Pirelli Am Drivers' title will be awarded to the driver(s) competing in the Am category who has(have) scored the highest number of points, taking into consideration the points obtained from the Competitions which have taken place.